massoncheg/forgejo-docs/docs/user/agit-support.md

 - `-o <topic|title|description|force-push>`: Push options
   - `topic`: Essentially an identifier. **If left empty,** the value of `<session>`, if present, will be used for the topic.
 Otherwise, Forgejo will return an error.
 If you want to push additional commits to a pull request that was created using AGit, you **must** use the same topic.
   - `title`: Title of the pull request. **If left empty,** the first line of the first new Git commit will be used instead.
-  - `description`: Description of the pull request.
+  - `description`: Description of the pull request. **If left empty,** the description of the first new Git commit will be used instead.
   - `force-push`: Necessary when rebasing, amending, or [retroactively modifying](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) your previous commits.
 Otherwise, a new pull request will be opened, **even if you use the same topic**.
 If used, the value of this parameter should be set to `true`.

 Forgejo relies on the `topic` parameter and a linear commit history in order to associate new commits with an existing open pull request.